 Shareholder, Ogletree Deakins – Washington, D.C.

 Melissa Bailey is the Managing Shareholder for Ogletree Deakins’ Washington, D.C., office.
 She specializes in employment law and has substantial litigation experience in occupational safety and health matters and regularly writes and speaks on occupational safety and health matters.
-Lawyers Weekly USA named her as one of the “Ten Lawyers Who Stood Out” because of her involvement with OSHA enforcement and rulemaking.
+She also serves on the firm’s Board of Director’s and Lawyers Weekly USA named her as one of the “Ten Lawyers Who Stood Out” because of her involvement with OSHA enforcement and rulemaking.

 Maurice Baskin is a leading authority in the field of labor and employment law.
 He represented BE&K Construction and Hoffman Plastic Compounds in important NLRB Supreme Court wins.
 He has served on the Labor Relations Committee of the U.S. Chamber, as well as the Legal Section Council of the American Society of Association Executives.
 Baskin was named Top Washington Lawyer: Employment Contracts (Washington Business Journal, 2006) and one of the Top 100 Labor Attorneys in the United States (Labor Relations Institute).
 He is currently with Littler Mendelson, P.C. in Washington, D.C. as a shareholder.